What Are Hydroponic Systems and How Do They Work?

 6. Aeroponics

 Aeroponics systems suspend plants in the air and expose the naked roots to a nutrient-filled mist.
 Aeroponics systems are enclosed frameworks, like cubes or towers, that can hold a multitude of plants at once.
 Water and nutrients are stored in a reservoir, and then pumped to a nozzle that atomizes the solution and distributes it as a fine mist.
 The mist is usually released from the top of the tower, allowing it to cascade down the chamber.
-Some aeroponics continuously mist the plant’s roots, much like NFT systems expose the roots to the nutrient film at all times.
+Some aeroponics continuously mist the plant’s roots much like how NFT systems always expose the roots to the nutrient film.
 Others function more like the ebb and flow system, spraying the roots with mist in intervals.
-Aeroponics do not need substrate media to survive.
-The root’s constant exposure to air allows them to drink in oxygen and grow at an accelerated rate.
+Aeroponic systems do not need substrate media to survive.
+The root’s constant exposure to air allows them to drink oxygen and grow at an accelerated rate.

 Aeroponics systems use less water than any other form of hydroponics.
 In fact, it takes 95% less water to grow a crop aeroponically than in an irrigated field.
-Their vertical structure is designed to take up minimal room and allows for numerous towers to be housed in a single location.
-With aeroponics, great yields can be produced even in confined spaces.
+Their vertical structure is designed to occupy minimal space and allows for numerous towers to be housed in a single location.
+Aeroponic systems can produce great yields in confined spaces.
 Furthermore, because of their maximized exposure to oxygen, aeroponic plants grow faster than other hydroponically grown plants.

-• Oxygen surplus: The surplus of oxygen taken in by the bare roots supercharges the plant’s growth.
-Aeroponics are not only the most eco-friendly hydroponic system, they are also among the highest performing.
+• Oxygen surplus.
+The surplus of oxygen taken in by the bare roots supercharges the plant’s growth.
+Aeroponic systems are not only the most eco-friendly hydroponic system, they are also among the highest performing.
 They are versatile, customizable systems that reliably produce high-quality results.

-• Mobility: Aeroponic towers and trays can be easily transported from one location to another without disrupting the plant’s growth.
+• Mobility.
+Aeroponic towers and trays can be easily transported from one location to another without disrupting the plant’s growth.
 During the transportation process, you will want to hand-mist the roots to prevent them from drying out.
 Additionally, aeroponic systems are designed to be ergonomic and maximize space.
-Aeroponics allow you to grow plants in greater densities than other hydroponics systems.
+Aeroponic systems allow you to grow plants in greater densities than other hydroponics systems.

-• Expensive: Aeroponics do have a higher initial cost than other hydroponic systems.
-To set up a fully functional system complete with reservoirs, timers, and pumps can cost thousands of dollars.
+• Expensive.
+Aeroponic systems have a higher initial cost than other hydroponic systems.
+Setting up a fully functional system with reservoirs, timers, and pumps can cost thousands of dollars.
 It is possible to construct a DIY aeroponics system for much less, but it is a much harder undertaking than a DIY deep water culture or wick system.

-• Maintenance Aeroponics systems maintain a delicate balance and, if disrupted, the results are disastrous for your plants.
-If your timer doesn’t go off or a pump fails, you risk losing your entire crop unless you mist the roots by hand.
-You will need to regularly clean the root chamber to prevent root disease from compromising your plants.
-Generally speaking, aeroponic systems do require more technique to succeed than other systems.
+• Maintenance.
+Aeroponics systems maintain a delicate balance and, if disrupted, result in the death of plants.
+If your timer does not go off or a pump fails, you risk losing your entire crop unless you mist the roots by hand.
+You must regularly clean the root chamber to prevent root disease from compromising your plants.
+In general, aeroponic systems require more technique to succeed than other systems.

 Comments 11-20 of 16